Artificial intelligence in video games: Overview

-However, people in the field of AI have argued that video game AI is not true intelligence, but an advertising buzzword used to describe computer programs that use simple sorting and matching algorithms to create the illusion of intelligent behavior while bestowing software with a misleading aura of scientific or technological complexity and advancement.
-Since game AI for NPCs is centered on appearance of intelligence and good gameplay within environment restrictions, its approach is very different from that of traditional AI.
+Some commentators in the video game industry have claimed that advances in game AI have transformed how players interact with digital systems more broadly.
+However, such claims remain disputed.
+Marketing discussions sometimes attribute human-like traits to game AI—such as personality or creative autonomy—but these are often scripted behaviors designed to mimic complexity rather than emergent cognition.

 History

 Game playing was an area of research in AI from its inception.
 One of the first examples of AI is the computerized game of Nim made in 1951 and published in 1952.
 Despite being advanced technology in the year it was made, 20 years before Pong, the game took the form of a relatively small box and was able to regularly win games even against highly skilled players of the game.
 In 1951, using the Ferranti Mark 1 machine of the University of Manchester, Christopher Strachey wrote a checkers program and Dietrich Prinz wrote one for chess.
 These were among the first computer programs ever written.
-Arthur Samuel's checkers program, developed in the middle 50s and early 60s, eventually achieved sufficient skill to challenge a respectable amateur.
+Arthur Samuel's checkers program, developed in the middle 1950s and early 1960s, eventually achieved sufficient skill to challenge a respectable amateur.
 Work on checkers and chess would culminate in the defeat of Garry Kasparov by IBM's Deep Blue computer in 1997.
 The first video games developed in the 1960s and early 1970s, like Spacewar!, Pong, and Gotcha (1973), were games implemented on discrete logic and strictly based on the competition of two players, without AI.

 Games that featured a single player mode with enemies started appearing in the 1970s.
 The first notable ones for the arcade appeared in 1974: the Taito game Speed Race (racing video game) and the Atari games Qwak (duck hunting light gun shooter) and Pursuit (fighter aircraft dogfighting simulator).
-Two text-based computer games from 1972, Hunt the Wumpus and Star Trek, also had enemies.
+Two text-based computer games, Star Trek (1971) and Hunt the Wumpus (1973), also had enemies.
 Enemy movement was based on stored patterns.
 The incorporation of microprocessors would allow more computation and random elements overlaid into movement patterns.